-24 Section 6.
-Although this bill would have as its 25 purpose or effect the requirement of a new or increased 26 expenditure of local funds, the bill is excluded from further 27 requirements and application under Amendment 621, now appearing as Section 111.05 of the Official Recompilation of the Constitution of Alabama of 1901, as amended, because the bill defines a new crime or amends the definition of an existing crime.
+Section 7.
+Although this bill would have as its purpose or effect the requirement of a new or increased expenditure of local funds, the bill is excluded from further requirements and application under Amendment 621, now appearing as Section 111.05 of the Official Recompilation of the Constitution of Alabama of 1901, as amended, because the

-5 Section 7.
-This act shall become effective 6 immediately following its passage and approval by the 7 Governor, or its otherwise becoming law.
+- bill defines a new crime or amends the definition of an existing crime. - 3 Section 8.
+This act shall become effective - 4 immediately following its passage and approval by the - 5 Governor, or its otherwise becoming law.

+1

+2

+3 Senate

-1 2 3 Senate Read for the first time and referred to the Senate 4 5 committee on Judiciary.....
-1.1-FEB-20 6 7 Read for the second time and placed on the calen-8 dar 7 amendments.....
-20-FEB-20 9 Read for the third time and passed as amended 1.2-MAR-20 10 11 Yeas 22 12 Nays 11 13 14 15 Patrick Harris, 16 Secretary.
+4 5 6 Read for the first time and referred to the Senate committee on Judiciary 0.2-FEB-21

+7 8 9 Read for the second time and placed on the calendar 03-FEB-21

+10 Read for the third time and passed as amended 24-FEB-21

+11 12 13 14 Patrick Harris, Secretary.